zezhehh/pause-all-extensions/README.md

 Tired of troublesome extensions causing browser havoc?
 Meet Pause-All-Extensions, the Chrome extension that empowers you with **one-click pausing of all extensions**.
 More:

+- Pause/unpause individual extensions in a breeze.
 - Effortlessly group and manage your extensions, granting instant control with a single click per group.
-- Pause/unpause individual extensions in a breeze.
-- Experience automation at its finest as groups automatically pause/unpause when visiting or leaving specific sites.

 ## Warning